danielabar/meblog/src/markdown/old-ruby-new-mac.md

 docker-compose up -d
 ```

-If you run it in the background, you can always view the logs with the command below which will "follow" the logs in real time:
+If you run it in the background, you can always view the logs with the command below which will follow the logs in real time:

 ```
 docker-compose logs -f